Gradients in Web Design: From Subtle Shades to Bold Statements

 It’s also important to consider complementary gradients when choosing colors; these types of color gradients feature two sets of complementary hues (colors opposite each other on the color wheel) mixed to create a stunning visual effect.

 Overall, understanding how to choose and mix various hues is key to creating compelling designs with gradients.
-However, keep in mind that experimentation is also necessary to find the perfect combination of colors for any project!
+However, remember that experimentation is also necessary to find the perfect combination of colors for any project!
 The best way to do this is by blending different palettes until you find something that works well for your needs.

 Balance Brightness & Contrast